JulenCasajus/HungryCapybara/README.md

 # HungryCapybara
-HungryCapybara is a videogame for Nintendo DS I made in my first year of computer engineering.
+HungryCapybara is a video game for Nintendo DS I made in my first year of computer engineering.
 Have fun playing it!
 There is an easter-egg hiden :)

 The only file you need to download in order to play it is HungryCapybara.nds.